Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Analysis/DistanceMeasurement/readme.md

 ## How it works

 1. Create an `AnalysisOverlay` object and add it to the analysis overlay collection of the `SceneView` object.
-2. Specify the start location and end location to create a `ExploratoryLocationDistanceMeasurement` object.
+2. Specify the start location and end location to create an `ExploratoryLocationDistanceMeasurement` object.
 Initially, the start and end locations can be the same point.
 3. Add the location distance measurement analysis to the analysis overlay.
 4. The `MeasurementChanged` event will be raised if the distances change.
 You can get the new values for the `DirectDistance`, `HorizontalDistance`, and `VerticalDistance` from the event arguments.